bcdavasconcelos/mykmmlibrary/Pandoc and MMD/README.md

 ## Pandoc Macro for selected files on Finder

+This is essently the same as the last one, but it does not rely on AppleScript and will work directly on Finder.
-Select a file and run the macro:
+So, when you are on finder: select a file and run the macro:

 <p align="center">
 <img src="https://github.com/bcdavasconcelos/mykmmlibrary/blob/master/Screenshots/Pandoc1.png" alt="Prompt for Author or Work" class="center" width="70%" height="70%">